Abrahamson let the sunshine in

 Soon after, Wisconsin news organizations began meetings that led to the council’s creation in October 1978.
 Its first major accomplishment was to work with the state Supreme Court to make Wisconsin one of the first states to allow cameras in the courtroom.

-Says Zweifel, “I credit Shirley for being the catalyst [of] what became a new era for open government in Wisconsin and remains highly effective to this very day.”
+“I credit Shirley for being the catalyst (of) what became a new era for open government in Wisconsin and remains highly effective to this very day,” Zweifel said.

 As Abrahamson concludes her time on the bench, she might be known, and rightfully so, as the Sunshine Justice.